Easy Chicken Meatballs are a delicious and lighter option for those days when you’re craving an alternative to the classic Italian beef meatball.

 Meatball Shaping Tip

+The mix for the meatballs is quite wet and sticky.
 I like to use my ice cream scoop for shaping the meatballs.
-This way they are perfectly formed and all the same size.
+It is also best to wet your hands so they don’t stick when you shape them, this way they are perfectly formed and all the same size.

 Freezing Meatballs